-Signature: Date: 23/02/2023 Approval Committee and Date: CVC Chair's action 2023 03 06 Change approved with effect from: 01 September 2023 Resulting new version number: 6.0 (2022 intake)
+Signature.
+Date: 23/02/2023 Approval Committee and Date: CVC Chair's action 2023 03 06 Change approved with effect from: 01 September 2023 Resulting new version number: 6.0 (2022 intake)

-Parts 3, 4 and 5: HANVPW-15-5 Human Behaviour Change for Animals replaces HANV8T-15-5 Managing Animal Wellbeing for Human-Animal Interactions as Stage 2 / Level 5 optional module.
+Current version number: 3.1 Outline Change Details: Parts 3, 4 and 5: HANVPW-15-5 Human Behaviour Change for Animals replaces HANV8T-15-5 Managing Animal Wellbeing for Human-Animal Interactions as Stage 2 / Level 5 optional module.
+Part 3: Assessment Map: Management and Rehabilitation of the Canine Athlete - assessment Component A changed from 'in-class test' to 'test', in line with module amendment.
 Material Alteration: Yes and is accompanied by the relevant course information document.

-Rationale:

-Human Behaviour Change has emerged from the PSR in Animal as a key theme.
+Rationale: Human Behaviour Change has emerged from the PSR in Animal as a key theme.
 As such we've chosen to replace the more generic animal wellbeing module with one more focused on working with humans to enact positive animal welfare change.

-I can confirm that student representatives have been consulted about this change

-- I can confirm that colleagues impacted by this change have been consulted - I have retained evidence of these consultations, which will be summarized within the Programme Enhancement Report
+Change requested by: Ben Brilot I can confirm that student representatives have been consulted about this change I can confirm that colleagues impacted by this change have been consulted I have retained evidence of these consultations, which will be summarized within the Programme Enhancement Report